ldeso/hugo-flex/README.md

 ## Features

-- 100% native code: no framework used
+- 100% native code, no framework used
 - Fully responsive layout with no hardcoded screen sizes
 - CSS [dynamically embedded](#additional-css-rules) in HTML files
 - Full posts shown in RSS feed